 Explore the diverse topics that are important to us within this project!

-Considering the work’s paths of dissemination from India to Europe, AnonymClassic will challenge the prevalent Western theoretical lens on world literature conceived ‘from above’ with the view ‘from below,’ based on the attested cross-cultural network constituted by its versions.
-AnonymClassic will introduce a new paradigm of an East-Western literary continuum with Arabic as a cultural bridge.
-Against the current background of Europe’s diversifying and multicultural society, AnonymClassic purposes to integrate pre-modern Near Eastern literature and culture into our understanding of Global Cultures.
+Considering the work’s paths of dissemination from India to Europe, this will challenge the prevalent Western theoretical lens on world literature conceived ‘from above’ with the view ‘from below,’ based on the attested cross-cultural network constituted by its versions.
+The Berlin research team aims at introducing a new paradigm of an East-Western literary continuum with Arabic as a cultural bridge.
+Against our contemporary background of Europe’s diversifying and multicultural society, AnonymClassic & ALC purpose to integrate pre-modern Near Eastern literature and culture into our understanding of global culture.

 - AnonymClassic in Deutsche Orientalistentag (DOT)

 - Framing Narratives